-There is a difference between God revealing His wrath and pouring out His wrath.
-Rom.1:26 is an example of God revealing His wrath so that people will see it for what it is, hate it, and turn to Him for salvation in this day of grace.
+The wrath of God revealed in the Old Testament is a testimony to the holiness of God and His determination to punish sin ✓ There is a difference between God revealing His wrath and pouring out His wrath.
+Rom.1:26 is an example of God revealing His wrath so that people will see it for what it is, hate it, and turn to Him for salvation in this day of grace

-Both the wrath of God and the love of God are revealed in the Cross.
-'In this is love, not that we loved God, but that He loved us and sent His Son to be the propitiation for our sin' (1 John 4:10).
+✓ Both the wrath of God and the love of God are seen in the Cross.
+'In this is love, not that we loved God, but that He loved us and sent His Son to be the propitiation for our sin' (1 Jn.4:10)

-3. In the 'once saved always saved' statement, can we say that a man is saved forever even though he denies Christ after he got saved?
+3) In the 'once saved always saved' statement, can we say that a man is saved forever even if he denies Christ after he was saved?

 How can we relate the above question with Hebrews 3:12-13?

-'Beware, brethren, lest there be in any of you an evil heart of unbelief in departing from the living God; but exhort one another daily, while it is called "today" lest any of you be hardened through the deceitfulness of sin'
+'Beware, brethren, lest there be in any of you an evil heart of unbelief in departing from the living God; but exhort one another daily, while it is called "Today," lest any of you be hardened through the deceitfulness of sin'

-(Another person asked a similar question: 'Can you please explain to me what Hebrews 2:3 teaches with regards to salvation?
-Some people believe that if salvation can be neglected it is because there is a possibility it can be lost.' ...how shall we escape if we neglect so great a salvation, which at the first began to be spoken by the Lord and was confirmed to us by those who heard Him').
+Another person asked a similar question:

+Can you please explain to me what Hebrews 2:3 teaches on regards to salvation?
+Some people believe that if salvation can be neglected is because there is a possibility it can be lost

+"...how shall we escape if we neglect so great a salvation, which at the first began to be spoken by the Lord, and was confirmed to us by those who heard Him'

-- Professors and possessors.
+- Hebrews was written to Jews in transition - Difference between professors and possessors.
 'They profess to know God, but in works they deny Him' (Tit.1:16) - Parables of sower.
 The seed on stony ground died because it had no root.
-We are rooted in Christ. - Parable of the wheat and tares.
-'False brethren'. - Some will have a 'form of godliness' but deny its power.
+We are rooted in Christ - Parable of tares.
+'False brethren' - Some will have a 'form of godliness' but deny its power

-4. It's my understanding that our past, present and future sins are forgiven.
-Why is it that in Mathew 6:12, Jesus commands us to forgive our debts, as we forgive our debtors if they have been already forgiven?
+4) It's my understanding that our past, present and future sins are forgiven, Why is it that in Mathew 6:12.
+Jesus commands us to forgive our debts, as we forgive our debtors if they have been already forgiven?

 Jesus was speaking before the cross.
 Everything changed at the cross.
-Now Paul teaches us, 'And be kind to one another, tender-hearted, forgiving one another, even as God in Christ forgave you' (Eph.4:32).

-5. Once saved, always saved.
-The bible teaches us that there is an unpardonable sin which is the blasphemy against the Holy Spirit.
-Would that person be saved anyways?
+Now Paul teaches us, 'And be kind to one another, tenderhearted, forgiving one another, even as God in Christ forgave you' (Eph.4:32) 5) Once saved, always saved.
+The Bible teaches there is an unpardonable sin - the blasphemy against the Holy Spirit, Would that person be saved anyway?

-There is only one sin which cannot be forgiven.
-That is to reject Christ as Saviour.
-Jesus referred to as the blasphemy against the Holy Spirit because the Jews rejected Jesus, even when the Holy Spirit bore clear testimony to Him.
+There is only one sin which cannot be forgiven, i.e. to reject Christ as Saviour

+Jesus referred to this as the blasphemy against the Holy Spirit because the Jews rejected Him, even when the Holy Spirit bore clear testimony to Him

-6. Ken preaches one can't lose his or her salvation.
-At the same time, I understand that he is not a Calvinist.
+6) Ken preaches once saved, always saved.
+At the same time, I understand he is not a Calvinist.
 Hence, there must be a point at which one receives salvation.
 And that entails more than a sinner's prayer, I reckon?!
 Is it a full putting one's life in the Lord's hands/commitment/repentance we are talking about?

-To understand the starting point of our salvation we must see it from two angles - God's and ours.
+To understand the starting point of our salvation we must see it from two angles - God's and ours